thekatia/Bali-Community-Overview/README.md

 The project was a collection of visions and ideas by a group of forward thinking visionarys, given the opportunity to collaborate by Sergey Solonin, a serial entreprenuer and investor, who moved to Bali in Jan 2020.

 **Where is this?**
-The project is located in Nyani on the island of bali, Indonesia.
+The project is located in Bali Community on the island of bali, Indonesia.

 **How big the the total land size?**
 42 acres.